 Similarly, they will have no use for wet/dry collection at their sorting facilities.
 That rejection would make composting economically impossible to pursue.
 For, in the end, separate collection of decompostibles may need to be done using a fleet of dual two compartment trucks, with recyclables collected in one compartment and wet discards in the other on the same truck that can unload at one location.
-Should Waste Management have the only MRF in town, and refuse to expand into composting at the same site, the collection vehicle would be required to go to two separate sites to queue, scale in and tip.
-The total time to offload would increase from 40-60 minutes to a $1\frac{1}{2}$ - 2 hours, killing its economics.
+Should a consolidator have the only MRF in town and refuse to expand into composting at the same site, the collection vehicle would be required to go to two separate sites to queue, scale in, and tip.
+The total time to offload could increase from 40-60 minutes to a $1\frac{1}{2}$ - 2 hours, killing its economics.

-Then, too, when the consolidators control all of the MRFs in a region, the price for processing can be increased above market rates, making recycling look less attractive than it would be with true competition.
+Then, too, if consolidators control all of the MRFs in a region, they have the opportunity to increased prices above market rates, making recycling look less attractive than it would be with true competition.
 In all this, the interests of the consolidators that span the continent are very different from local trash haulers who are not vertically integrated into disposal.
 Absent the transformation into publicly traded firms which pursue control over landfills to lock down sky high profit margins, the home town firm can be perfectly happy with the additional profits rolling out a second fleet of trucks on the routes for expanded recycling.
-As such, local, independent haulers, especially those with healthy recycling operations, can represent a constructive alternative for communities looking for waste services from companies whose economic incentives are not hostile to recycling.
+As such, independent haulers, especially those with healthy recycling operations, can represent a constructive alternative for communities looking for waste services from companies whose economic incentives are not hostile to recycling.

 Do the facts on the ground bear this out?
-In the last decade, the consolidators' involvement in MRF processing on a weight-adjusted basis has grown from a third to more than half as shown in FIGURE 2.4 This has occurred as the importance of consolidators' control over processing has become increasingly self-evident.
+In the last decade, the consolidators' involvement in MRF processing on a weightadjusted basis has grown from a third to more than half as shown in FIGURE 2.
+This has occurred as the importance of consolidators' processing has control over increasingly self-evident.
 Today, across wide swaths of the country, Waste Management, now with 112 MRFs in its quiver, is the only processing game in town.

-Waste Management has never challenged any of these facts.
-What they have replied is that they must serve their customers and, if their customers want recycling, that is what the company will happily provide.
+Waste Management replies that it serves the needs of its customers and, if its customers want recycling, that is what the company will happily provide.
 There is an element of truth to this, and that ought to be acknowledged.
 But what that defense misses is the key difference between continuing the programs that now exist and expanding them to the next level.

-It is certainly correct that the political fallout from frontally assaulting the current generation of recycling services could unleash a backlash that would trim any monopolist's sails.
-Nevertheless, it is an entirely different matter when one turns to the recovery of new materials.
-In much of the U.S., local recycling programs are beginning to report slow deterioration in their recovery fractions.
+While the political fallout from cutting the current generation of recycling services could unleash a backlash, it is an entirely different matter when one turns to the recovery of new materials.
+In much of the US, local recycling programs are beginning to report slow deterioration in their recovery fractions.
 Most are just trying and would be happy if they could hang onto what they have got.
-Consequently, little of the negative reaction that would greet a refusal to keep collecting today's palette of recyclables is likely if a waste company finds a thousand-and-one good sounding reasons why expanding programs is not practical.
+Consequently, there's little incentive for recyclers of any stripe to dive into new programs.